shanukun/kilvin/exampleSite/content/docus/gs.md

 draft: True
 ---

-A simple static site generator is Kilvin.
+Kilvin is a simple static site generator.
 It takes markdown text and turns it into a static webpage using layouts.
 Changes can be made to the page's content, URLs, and the way the site looks.